carinadyann/TeacherSanity/README.md

-# 🌍 TeacherHub – A Global Community for Educators
+# 🌍 TeacherSanity – A Global Community for Educators

 Welcome to **TeacherHub**, an online platform built *by teachers, for teachers* — a safe and private space to share resources, personal stories, tips, and frustrations in a supportive global community.